 In agriculture, belching, flatulent cattle are a focus.
 In June, the Unites States Department of Agriculture (USDA), EPA, and DOE will release a “biogas roadmap.”
 It will outline voluntary strategies (from the ranchers, not the cows) to speed up the …

-Of course, when it comes to food waste the most environmentally beneficial way to reduce metahne emissions is not to produce waste food in the first place, and it is to Newseek's credit that their article reconizes this:
+Of course, when it comes to food waste the most environmentally beneficial way to reduce methane emissions is not to produce waste food in the first place, and it is to Newseek's credit that their article recognizes this:

 Also with livestock, farmers could convert methane-laden manure into greener materials, such as compost or even electricity-yielding biogas.
 Consumers, on the other hand, can accomplish a lot simply by eating more responsibly.
 Almost half of the food …